sakurakhadag/warmspringwinds.github.io/_posts/2017-01-23-fully-convolutional-networks-(fcns)-for-image-segmentation.md

 ### Introduction

-In this post we want to present [our _Image Segmentation_ library](https://github.com/warmspringwinds/tf-image-segmentation) that is based on _Tensorflow_ and _TF-Slim_ library, share some insights and thoughts and demonstrate one application of _Image Segmentation_.
+In this post we want to present [Our _Image Segmentation_ library](https://github.com/warmspringwinds/tf-image-segmentation) that is based on _Tensorflow_ and _TF-Slim_ library, share some insights and thoughts and demonstrate one application of _Image Segmentation_.